arq5x/lumpy-sv/README.md

 and compares the results to the known correct result.
 The sample data sets can be found at http://layerlab.org/lumpy/data.tar.gz.
 This tar ball should be extracted into the top-level lumpy directory.
-The script `test/test.sh` checks for the the existence of this directory before running lumpy.
+The script `test/test.sh` checks for the the existence of this directory before running LUMPY.

 ## Troubleshooting
 All of the bam files that lumpy processes must be position sorted.
 To check if your bams are sorted correctly, use the check_sorting.py script